Abraham Washington: All World Promotions and departure (2012)

 Jossie returned to WWE television in April 2012.
 On the April 2 episode of Raw, he offered to manage Mark Henry and gave him a business card for his talent agency "All World Promotions".
 He was also seen on the April 16 episode of Raw, scouting Primo and Epico from the stage.
 On May 3, it was announced on WWE.com that A. W. had signed Primo & Epico, as well as their valet Rosa Mendes as his first clients.
 However, a month later at No Way Out, Washington turned on his original clients and joined the team of Darren Young and Titus O'Neil.
-On August 10, 2012, Jossie was released from his WWE contract, 11 days after making a highly controversial on-air remark.
+Jossie made his final WWE appearance on the August 10, 2012 edition of Smackdown as a couple hours later, he was released from his WWE contract, 11 days after making a highly controversial on-air remark.
 Jossie claimed his release was not due to this comment, but because he posted a tweet in support of Linda McMahon's senate campaign.
 According to Jossie, Linda wished to distance herself from WWE, and so wrestlers were not allowed to reference her.

-Independent circuit (2016–present)
+Independent circuit (2016–2019)

 On August 6, Jossie made his debut for the Coastal Championship Wrestling promotion under the new ring name G.O.A.T.
 (Greatest Of All Time).
 At the event, G.O.A.T. successfully challenged and defeated Stefan Guadalupe to win the CCW Heavyweight Championship.